What is urinary incontinence in women?

-Urinary incontinence is the inability to control the passage of urine.
-Often, embarrassment and the stigma associated with incontinence prevent the person from seeking treatment, even when incontinence threatens his or her quality of life and that of his or her family.
+Urinary incontinence in women, also referred to as female incontinence, is the inability to control the passage of urine.
+Often, embarrassment and the stigma associated with incontinence prevent the person from seeking treatment, even when incontinence threatens her quality of life and that of her family.

 Urinary incontinence can be cured or significantly improved once the underlying cause has been detected.
 However, it's important to recognize that incontinence is a symptom and not a disease.
 Its cause may be quite complex and involve many factors.
 Your doctor should complete an in-depth evaluation before beginning treatment.